After posting an article on how a raw diet may help liver disease, I’ve been flooded with emails and comments asking for help.

 While there are many wonderful commercial raw food brands on the market that are certainly more convenient, I don’t recommend them for sick dogs for only one reason: the control factor.

-Raw meaty bones and muscle meat are the foundation of any raw diet.
-Know what else?
-Protein is critical for healing and regenerating the liver.
+Raw meaty bones and muscle meat are the foundation of any raw diet, which is great because protein is critical for healing and regenerating the liver.

 And you were told raw meat diets lacked nutrients…